nist-ionstorage/pdq2/doc/manual.rst

 Examples:

     * ``0x0072 0x0001 0x0003 0x0005 0x0007 0x0008`` writes the three words ``0x0005 0x0007 0x0008`` to the memory address ``0x0001`` of DAC channel 2 (the last of three) on board 7 (counting from 0).
-    * ``0xa506 0x0000 0x00a5a5 0x0001 0xa5a5a5a5 0xa502 0xa504 0xa508`` enables the clock doubler (100 MHz) on all channels, then writes the single word ``0xa5a5`` to address ``0x00a5`` (note the escaping) of channel 0 of board 0, enables soft trigger on all channels, disarms all channels, and finally starts all channels.
+    * ``0xa5 0x06 0x0000 0x00a5a5 0x0001 0xa5a5a5a5 0xa5 0x02 0xa5 0x04 0xa5 0x08`` enables the clock doubler (100 MHz) on all channels, then writes the single word ``0xa5a5`` to address ``0x00a5`` (note the escaping and the endianess) of channel 0 of board 0, enables soft trigger on all channels, disarms all channels, and finally starts all channels.

 .. _memory-layout: